handel-gmbh/otwatch/README.md

 ### Oracle Server
 Link -  Comming Soon

+# Contribute
+You are more than welcome to give us your feedback.
+We hope to welcome many of your here to use and enhance otwatch Core package.

 # Copyright (c) 2021, handel gmbh.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: